pupilfirst/pupilfirst/docs/users/applicants.md

 ## Enabling applications

+Applicant processing is an _optional_ step, the system will auto onboard the student if it not enabled.

 To enable applications for a course, The course should have [public signups enabled](/users/courses#creating-courses) and the [applicant processing](/users/courses#creating-courses) option should be enabled.

 ## Viewing the list of applicants